Whole Foods Market PESTEL/PESTLE Analysis & Recommendations

 Political Factors Affecting Whole Foods Market’s Business

 This dimension of the PESTEL analysis model reflects governmental influence on business and industry.
-In Whole Foods’ case, the following are the most significant political external factors in the remote/macro-environment:
+In Whole Foods’ case, the following are significant political factors in the remote/macro-environment:

-1. Regulations on organic and GMO food (opportunity)
+1. Policies on organic and GMO food (opportunity)

 2. Free trade agreements (opportunity)